“The 1980s are now calling to ask for their foreign policy back, because the Cold War’s been over for 20 years.”

 “A generation of Westerners has grown up in the happy belief that the Cold War ended long ago and peace is Europe’s fated future.
 They are slow to rally to the chore of once again containing Russia’s ambitions.
 So Putin presses ahead. … Other world leaders try to avoid crises; Putin feasts on them.”

 Imagine Vladimir Putin’s sheer delight.
-The United States and other Western nations, having tried but failed to avoid entanglements in Asia Minor, scramble to make up for lost time and lost influence:• In Iraq, American warplanes pound Islamic State extremists who are butchering their way to creation of a caliphate capable of nurturing new terror plots.
+The United States and other Western nations, having tried but failed to avoid entanglements in Asia Minor, scramble to make up for lost time and lost influence:

 The unifying theme?
 While these and more crises du jour occupy Western leaders and the world’s news media, Putin blithely moves to occupy something else: eastern Ukraine.
 Putin is playing a long game, striving to re-establish Russian clout across as much of Asia and Europe as he can.
 He sees an America focused on affairs at home, and yearns to push it further to the sidelines.
 In April he spoke of building a “greater Europe,” Time reports, that would stretch from Portugal to Russia’s Pacific coast, with Moscow as one of its centers of influence.